aarmey/CV/Biosketch.md

 ## C. Contribution to Science

 <!-- Briefly describe up to five of your most significant contributions to science.
 For each contribution, indicate the historical background that frames the scientific problem; the central finding(s); the influence of the finding(s) on the progress of science or the application of those finding(s) to health or technology; and your specific role in the described work.
 For each of these contributions, reference up to four peer-reviewed publications or other non-publication research products (can include audio or video products; patents; data and research materials; databases; educational aids or curricula; instruments or equipment; models; protocols; and software or netware) that are relevant to the described contribution.
 The description of each contribution should be no longer than one half page including figures and citations.
 Also provide a URL to a full list of your published work as found in a publicly available digital database such as SciENcv or My Bibliography, which are maintained by the US National Library of Medicine. -->

+### Undergraduate and graduate research mentorship

+I see research as central to undergraduate education and an excellent activity to develop one’s communication skills and independent critical thinking.
+Undergraduate students in our lab are fully integrated into the research process, including presenting within lab meetings, meeting with me directly during weekly project-specific updates, and eventually independently defining their research direction.
+More experienced students also present in external campus and national settings, including at the QCBio Annual Retreat and the Biomedical Engineering Society Annual Meeting, and Annual Biomedical Research Conference for Minority Students (ABRCMS).

+The scale of undergraduate research in our lab speaks to its importance.
+I have mentored 30 undergraduate students for at least one quarter since 2017.
+The majority of these students spend 10–15 hours/week on research, continue for more than a year, and elect to receive BE 199 course credit.
+Currently, he mentors 10 undergraduates on independent research projects.

+Ensuring access to undergraduate research, particularly for students of diverse backgrounds, requires financially supporting their work.
+Prof. Meyer explicitly budgets funds for summer undergraduate student stipends in their grants and has consistently supported at least two students each summer full-time.
+His students have also received campus and national awards including from the Undergraduate Research Fellows Program, Undergraduate Research Scholars Program, Rose Hills Foundation Fellowship, NSF Graduate Research Fellowship, and Cathy Bank Scholarship.

+1. Farhat, A.M., A.C.
+Weiner, C. Posner, Z.S.
+Kim, B. Orcutt-Jahns, S.M.
+Carlson, **A.S.
+Meyer**.
+(2020).
+Modeling Cell-Specific Dynamics and Regulation of the Common Gamma Chain Cytokines. _bioRxiv._ 2020 March 19.
+2. Robinett, R.A., N. Guan, A. Lux, M. Biburger, F. Nimmerjahn, **A.S.
+Meyer**.
+(2018).
+Dissecting FcγR Regulation Through a Multivalent Binding Model. _Cell Systems._ 2018 July 25; 6(7): 1–8.

+4. Bae, S.Y., N. Guan, R. Yan, K. Warner, S.D.
+Taylor, **A.S.
+Meyer**.
+(2020).
+Measurement and models accounting for cell death capture hidden variation in compound response. _Cell Death & Disease_, 255(11), Apr 2020.

 ### Understanding and targeting receptor family communication